fiotran/DailySchedule/introduction-to-angular/components-and-modules.md

 # Components and Modules

-> Components are a way of dividing a user interface into smaller basic building blocks to build a large application.
+Angular apps are modular and Angular has its own modularity system called NgModules.
 NgModules are containers for a cohesive block of code dedicated to an application domain, a workflow, or a closely related set of capabilities.
 They can contain components, service providers, and other code files whose scope is defined by the containing NgModule.
 [https://angular.io/guide/architecture-modules](https://angular.io/guide/architecture-modules)

 {% hint style="info" %}